 - Provide high quality content on your site.
 Google tries to find the best answer for our users’ requests; if you write the best material, you’re in the game.
-Use the Search Analytics report to see which queries lead to your pages, and what the click-through rate is for links to your site.
+Use the Performance report to see which queries lead to your pages, and what the click-through rate is for links to your site.

 - Make your site mobile friendly.
 Many users search on mobile devices; our search results favor pages that we think answer the user’s request best with the best possible user experience on their platform.